apple/swift-async-algorithms/Guides/Reductions.md

 }
 ```

 These APIs can be used to reduce an initial value progressively or reduce into an initial value via mutation.
-In practice a common use case for reductions is to mutate a collection by appending values.
+In practice, a common use case for reductions is to mutate a collection by appending values.

 ```swift
 characters.reductions(into: "") { $0.append($1) }
 ```

-If the characters being produced asynchronously are `"a", "b", "c"` then the iteration of the reductions is `"a", "ab", "abc"`.
+If the characters being produced asynchronously are `"a", "b", "c"`, then the iteration of the reductions is `"a", "ab", "abc"`.

-Inclusive reductions do not have an initial value and so therefore do not need an additional variations beyond the throwing and non throwing flavors.
+Inclusive reductions do not have an initial value and therefore do not need an additional variations beyond the throwing and non throwing flavors.

 ```swift
 extension AsyncSequence {